português deutsch english

 2004

-When the VST Plugin worked for me, partner Kim became afraid that I was stealing the LOOP software and forced me to stop.
+When the VST Plugin worked for me, partner Kim Flint became afraid that I was stealing the LOOP software and forced me to stop.

 At home I continued using it, but I did not feel free to play in public any more.